dezeroku/homelab/README.md

 There are many ways this could be done, just running container, using `docker-compose`, etc.

-I've chosen to set-up a Kubernetes (k3s flavour) "cluster" of a single-node, as in my opinion it greatly simplifies the setup once you get through the initial learning curve and additionally gives you access to a lot of battle-tested tools and helpers, such as `cert-manager` or `ingress-nginx`.
+I've chosen to set-up a Kubernetes (k3s flavour) cluster, as in my opinion it greatly simplifies the setup once you get through the initial learning curve and additionally gives you access to a lot of battle-tested tools and helpers, such as `cert-manager` or `ingress-nginx`.
+Lastly, it has some HA properties and allows for distributed storage.

-This may seem like an overkill (and probably is), but let's remember, that Fortune favours the bold.
+This may seem like an overkill (and in fact is), but why not do it.

 ## Initial provisioning